Michael Wawuyo Jr.: Early life

-He is the son of actor and special effects director Wawuyo Michael.
-Wawuyo Jr attended Lohana Academy and Makerere College School.
-He played Jesus at Lohana Academy and while at Makerere College School he again played as Njoroge, from Ngugi wa Thiong’o and Ngugi wa Mirii’s play I Will Marry When I Want.
+Wawuyo is the son of actor and special effects director Wawuyo Michael.

+Wawuyo attended Lohana Academy and Makerere College School.
+He played Jesus at Lohana Academy.
+At Makerere College School he played Njoroge, from Ngugi wa Thiong’o and Ngugi wa Mirii's play I Will Marry When I Want.
 He did information science at Uganda Christian University.
-He has previously appeared together with his father in The Right to Life, Stone Cold, and The Bullion.
+He previously appeared together with his father in The Right to Life, Stone Cold, and The Bullion.

+He is an advocate for the sickle cell awareness, a cause close to his family as his mother, Anne Mugoya Wawuyo, battles the condition.